 When you figure possibly neurological expressions, such as burning into the mix, the risk for a mistaken diagnosis rises considerably.

-I know that the feeling of burning back pain can be very disturbing.
+I know that the feeling of burning lower back pain can be very disturbing.
 Sometimes I get it so badly that I begin to obsess about the actual causative process in painful detail.
 Of course, in my case, it could be lots of reasons, since my neck is such a disaster at this stage of life… Every disc herniated and one badly displacing the spinal cord.
 Ouch!

 Although I have not found any particular treatment which seems to relieve this burning, I am not overly concerned.
 It seems to be just another of many possible symptoms which can be sourced by my own combination of anatomical and mindbody pain issues.